 2.1.2.
 Scenario Mechanisms

 After gathering the necessary information from the patient, Caroline opens the Paediatric Group’s website and logs into the auditing system using her mobile phone.
-Caroline then uses the data input feature to add the information she collected to the database, receiving a confirmation popup that then input was successful.
+Caroline then uses the data input feature to add the information she collected to the database, receiving a confirmation popup that the input was successful.
 Caroline can then move onto the next patient to continue giving care around the ICU.

 2.2.
 Student Nurse E-Learning